-This exam provides a direct route from M.Sc. to Ph.D. studies and permits students to significantly reduce their overall time for completion of a Ph.D. degree.
-This examination can take place as early as 12 months after beginning the M.Sc. program, but usually takes place shortly after eighteen months in the M.Sc. program and MUST be taken by the twenty-two month mark.
+This exam provides a direct route from M.Sc. to Ph.D. studies and permits students to significantly reduce their overall time for completion of a Ph.D. degree as they don't need to write a M.Sc. thesis and can use for the Ph.D. thesis their results obtained prior to transferring.
+This examination can take place as early as 12 months after beginning the M.Sc. program, but usually takes place shortly after eighteen months in the M.Sc. program and MUST be taken by the twenty-second month mark.
 Transfers will not be permitted beyond Term 6.
 See "Guidelines for Transfer from M.Sc. to Ph.D.".